I want to live a more sustainable life, so why can it feel so hard?

 And then life comes along and ruins it for you.

-Psychologists call this the intention behaviour gap, and it’s been tripping us up for millennia, because, quite simply, it’s a classic human psychological trait.
-Our conscious mind seizes on an idea, determines it’s a good one to adopt and leaves us to get on with it.
-Our unconscious mind, and body, are, for the most part, blissfully unaware of the rational mind’s edict and the endeavour often ends up with pretty shambolic results.
+Psychologists call this the intention behaviour gap, and it’s been tripping us up for millennia, because it’s a classic human psychological trait.
+Our conscious mind seizes on an idea, determines it’s a good one and leaves us to get on with it.
+Our unconscious mind, and body, are, scarcely aware of the rational mind’s edict and so it often ends up with shambolic results.

-So how do we unpick this prickly tangle of intentions and habits?
+So how do we unpick this tangle of intentions and habits?

-We humans are not that keen on giving things up, so any resolution that starts “I’ll only eat meat on a Thursday” is a red flag to our often unconscious, evolutionarily-honed fear of scarcity.
-However, the mind is surprisingly open to suggestion.
+Humans are not that keen on giving things up, so any resolution that starts “I’ll only eat meat on a Thursday” is a red flag to our evolutionarily-honed fear of scarcity.
+However, the mind is open to suggestion.
 So how does “I’ll eat some pasta and vegetable dishes for a few days and save up for a delicious, juicy, expensive, pasture-fed steak on Thursday night” sound instead?

 “Imagination is everything… it is the preview of coming attractions”